zzstoatzz/gh/README.md

-# gh_util
+# gh-util

 A minimal Python library for interacting with GitHub's API, using `httpx` and `Pydantic`.

+- settings
+- pydantic models (wip)
+- functions to hit endpoints and return nice types

 ## **NOTE**
-This library is under active development and will likely change.
+This library is under development and will change.

 ## Installation